Bare-Metal Provisioning with Razor

-Automated provisioning makes Razor ideal for big installation jobs, like setting up a new selection of servers in a server farm.
-You can also use Razor to regularly wipe and re-provision test machines.
+Razor is an advanced provisioning application that can deploy bare metal systems.
+Razor makes it easy to provision a node with no previously installed operating system and bring it under the management of Puppet Enterprise (PE).
+Because Razor automates the process of provisioning new machines, making it quick and efficient, it’s ideal for big installation jobs, like setting up a new selection of servers in a server farm.
+But you can also use Razor to regularly wipe and re-provision test machines.

 The following steps provide a high-level view of the process for provisioning a node with Razor.